From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Order-Enhanced Contrastive Learning

 For two facial images, $x^{(i)}$ and $x^{(j)}$, where $y_{age}^{(i)} < y_{age}^{(j)}$, the age relationship is considered progressive, denoted by $x^{(i)} \prec x^{(j)}$.
 This means that $x^{(j)}$ represents an older face than $x^{(i)}$.
 The goal is to ensure that the age feature of the younger face, $z_{age}^{(i)}$, is positioned before the age feature of the older face, $z_{age}^{(j)}$, in the age feature space.

 Conversely, if $y_{age}^{(i)} > y_{age}^{(j)}$, the age relationship is regressive, denoted by $x^{(i)} \succ x^{(j)}$, meaning $x^{(i)}$ represents an older face than $x^{(j)}$.
 In this case, the feature space should reflect the correct temporal ordering by placing $z_{age}^{(i)}$ ahead of $z_{age}^{(j)}$.
 Lastly, the order learning objective ignores pairs where $y_{age}^{(i)} = y_{age}^{(j)}$, as there is no order information to learn.
-Instead, the metric learning objective minimizes the distance between age features for these images to ensure that features of the same age are closely grouped, reducing intra-class variance.
+Instead, the proxy-based contrastive objective minimizes the distance between age features for these images, ensuring that features of the same age are closely grouped.

 Given that $z_{age}^{(i)}$ and $z_{age}^{(j)}$ are the extracted age features from $x^{(i)}$ and $x^{(j)}$, respectively, the direction vector between the two features is defined as:

 Inspired by \cite{lee2022geometric}, we introduce forward and backward reference directions, modeled by proxies for each age or age group, to represent the progressive and regressive age relationships between facial images.
 Proxies represent the centers of each age or age group in the feature space and are denoted by $\mathcal{C} = \{c_a|a\in\mathcal{A}\}$, where $\mathcal{A}$ is the set of all distinct age labels in the dataset.
 If the age relationship between $x^{(i)}$ and $x^{(j)}$ is progressive, we have: